RRP-Reading-the-Sources-DH/Documentations/Guideline_Segm-transcr/README.md

 ## Special Cases

 * Special cases are documented in the examples below.
 The relevant letters or signs are encoded in **Junicode** and added to the [_exegesis_ keyboard](keyboard/exegesis.json).
-* Greek text is fully transcribed and edited without preserving any abbreviations or ligatures.
+* **Greek**, when corrected, is edited without preserving any abbreviations or ligatures.
+In most cases, it is just the raw computer transcription, which contains many errors.
-* Hebrew letters may appear in the data but are not corrected as of now (19.02.2025).
+* **Hebrew** letters may appear in the data but are not corrected.

 ## Tools for Building the Transcription